ABilevich/Adventure_SpringBoot_1/README.md

 with @PostConstruct we can add custom init code that runs after the bean is constructed with @PreDestroy we can specify things to happen once the bean is destroyed

+Note: if the prototype scope is used, we cant access the @PreDestroy lifecycle step, since spring hands the reference to the client after its initialized